 While liability-hedging will perhaps be less precise than with LDI in a traditional DB plan, due to the more variable nature of some CB cash flows, it is still possible to manage and reduce the interest rate risk of reported liabilities within most CB plans.

-We will explore the mechanics of CB plans and their liabilities, how they differ from traditional DB plans, and what opportunities exist to manage associated risk through investment strategy.
+In this paper, we explore the mechanics of CB plans and their liabilities, how they differ from traditional DB plans, and what opportunities exist to manage associated risk through investment strategy.

 Background